The short answer is: yes.

 Obesity is also the main contributor to developing equine metabolic syndrome (EMS).
 EMS generally entails insulin resistance (like type 2 diabetes in humans) and chronic laminitis—painful inflammation of the hooves that is extremely uncomfortable for the horse.

 How Do I Know if He’s Fat?

-You probably know if you have an easy keeper, because you’ve never seen his ribs showing—in fact, you probably can’t even feel them if you go out right now and check.
+You probably know if you have a horse that’s an easy keeper, because you’ve never seen his ribs showing—in fact, you probably can’t even feel them if you go out right now and check.

 Other signs include a thick, cresty neck; a crease along the top of the hindquarters; and an indentation when the girth is tightened.
 Time to lose some weight!

 “But it’s not his fault,” you say.
 “He’s a pony/warmbood/Mustang/Morgan,” et cetera.
 While some horses are just born with a “thrifty gene” that you can’t undo, that’s no excuse for letting your horse suffer from health problems.

 With that said, let’s work on controlling the controllables.